xdevplatform/search-tweets-python/README.rst

 This rule will match tweets that have the text ``beyonce`` in them.

 From this point, there are two ways to interact with the API.
-There is a quick method to collect smaller amounts of tweets to memory that requires less thought and knowledge, and interaction with the ``ResultStream`` object which will be introduced later.
+There is a quick method to collect smaller amounts of Tweets to memory that requires less thought and knowledge, and interaction with the ``ResultStream`` object which will be introduced later.

 Fast Way
 --------

-We'll use the ``search_args`` variable to power the configuration point for the API.
-The object also takes a valid PowerTrack rule and has options to cutoff search when hitting limits on both number of tweets and API calls.
+We’ll use the ``search_args`` variable to power the configuration point for the API.
+The object also takes a valid PowerTrack rule and has options to cutoff search when hitting limits on both number of Tweets and API calls.

-We'll be using the ``collect_results`` function, which has three parameters.
+We’ll be using the ``collect_results`` function, which has three parameters.

 -  rule: a valid PowerTrack rule, referenced earlier
 -  max_results: as the API handles pagination, it will stop collecting when we get to this number
--  result_stream_args: configuration args that we've already specified.
+-  result_stream_args: configuration args that we’ve already specified.

 For the remaining examples, please change the args to either premium or enterprise depending on your usage.

-Let's see how it goes:
+Let’s see how it goes:

 .. code:: python